mylofi/local-data-lock/BUNDLERS.md

 This plugin works for the `vite dev` (dev-server), `vite preview` (also dev-server), and `vite build` modes.
 In all cases, it copies the `node_modules/@lo-fi/webauthn-local-client/dist/bundlers/walc-external-bundle.js` file into the `public/` directory of your project root.
 It also injects a `<script src="/walc-external-bundle.js"></script>` tag into the markup of the `index.html` file that Vite produces for your app.

-**Note:** At present, this plugin is not configurable in any way (i.e., calling `LDS()` above with no arguments).
-If something about its behavior is not compatible with your Vite project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `local-data-secure/bundler-plugins/vite.mjs` plugin and make necessary changes.
+**Note:** At present, this plugin is not configurable in any way (i.e., calling `LDL()` above with no arguments).
+If something about its behavior is not compatible with your Vite project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `local-data-lock/bundler-plugins/vite.mjs` plugin and make necessary changes.

 #### Top-level `await`